-If your system is managed by the HMC, use the HMC to install a feature in the server.
-For information about using the HMC to install a feature, see Installing a feature by using the Hardware Management Console.
+If your system is managed by the HMC, use the HMC to install the voltage regulator module in the server.
+For information about using the HMC to install the voltage regulator module, see Installing a part using the Hardware Management Console.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to install an adapter in the server.
-For instructions, see Installing a feature by using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to install the voltage regulator module in the server.
+For instructions, see Installing a part using the Systems Director Management Console.

-If your system is not managed by an HMC or an SDMC, complete the following procedure to install the adapter:
+If you do not have an HMC or SDMC, complete the following steps to install a voltage regulator module: